kotaaaa/github_resume/README_EN.md

 Job Title: Data Integration Engineer

-Development and operation of the new boutique's data transfer system.
+As a member of the shop integration team, I worked on the development of an automated API integration system to expand the number of products to be displayed on buyma.com.
+I also developed an order placement and cancellation system using Google App Script to automatically integrate the order placement function with the boutique.
+The new products listed with the new function achieved sales of 10,000$ in 3 months.

 - Developed workflow to transfer item and order data with boutique's API with Apache Airflow.
-- Created BI dashboard to check data transfer status with BigQuery and Looker
+- Created BI dashboard to check data transfer status with BigQuery and Looker.
 - Set up GCP components with Terraform.
 - Upgraded Airflow and Cloud Composer Version up to 2.x from 1.x
-- Installed CI/CD pipeline with Cloud Build
+- Installed CI/CD pipeline with Cloud Build.
-- GCP Project migration to build scalable system
+- GCP Project migration to build scalable system.
   Tech: Airflow(Cloud Composer), GCP, Terraform, BigQuery, Looker

-Tech: Airflow(Cloud Composer), GCP, Terraform, BigQuery, Looker
+Programming Language: Python, Javascript
+Framework: Airflow(Cloud Composer)
+Tech: Kubernetes, Docker, Terraform, Google App Script Cloud Computing: Google Cloud Platform(Cloud Composer, BigQuery, Looker, GCS, IAM, Cloud Network, Looker)

 ### 2020/04 - 2022/02 : **Rakuten Group, Inc**

 Job Title: Application Engineer
-As a Web Application Engineer, I am engaged in the maintenance and operation of a consumer electronics e-commerce site, as well as development projects associated with the development of the service.

-#### **Development Project**
+I worked as a software engineer for consumer electronics e-commerce services for two years.
+I was mainly responsible for the back-end of the site and batch development of product integration, and also performed tasks related to front-end development, CICD, and infrastructure areas.

+- Front-end and back-end development to add new functionality to the e-commerce site
-##### New Web Application development of the Internal API management system(2020/05 - 2020/06)
+- Web Application development of the Internal API management system

-- Development environment construction(Docker)
-- New API design / Development (Thymeleaf, Springboot)
-- Implementation and unit testing (Junit)

-##### Modification of the front-end part of the internal system(2020/07 - 2020/09)

-- Screen Design
-- Implementation and unit testing (Angular9)
-- Integration Test / Production release work

-##### Modification of the backend of the cash register screen and payment processing part(2020/10 - 2020/11)

-- Development (API), fixed model parameter and unit testing (Springboot)
-- Internal testing, external integration testing
-- Phases: development and unit testing, internal testing, external coupling testing (joint testing with other companies), production release

-##### Development of new abstract Batch class and csv file import batch (2020/12 - 2020/03)

-- Impact survey, basic design, detail design
-- Development Abstract class for Batch development and Batch development (Spring batch, Template method pattern)
+- Development of a batch system linking product specifications and manufacturer information(Spring batch, Template method pattern)
-- Phases: design, development and unit testing, internal testing, external coupling testing (joint testing with other companies), production release

-##### Modification of product data trasfer batch (2021/04 - 2021/06)

-- Modification of the logic of the product data collaboration file import batch
-- Phases: design, development and unit testing, internal testing, external coupling testing (joint testing with other companies), production release
-- Communicated with Biccamera team members to achieve common goal.

-##### Addition of double price display logic in the product detail page (2021/07 - 2021/08)

-- Modification of the product detail page, backend development of the internal API call part
+- Modification of the backend of the shopping cart function and UI(SpringBoot, Vue.js, Nuxt.js)
-- Phases: Design, development and unit testing, internal testing, external coupling testing (joint testing with other companies), production release

-##### Creation of new web application and fix web Nginx server's parameters for timesale events (2021/07 - 2021/08)

-- To achieve system's sustainability even in the hign load at timesale, created new application for load balancing.
-  - Implement Nginx reload Shell / Prepare Jenkins pipeline for Production deploy
-  - Parameter settings of Chef
-  - NFS setting
-  - New Web application Design, implementation to handle request to sale item.(k8s, Nuxt.js)

-#### **Operation Task(Annual)**
+- Design and build redundant systems for load balancing, especially for time-sale

-- Preparation and execution of load tests.
+- Preparation and execution of load tests for Large-scale sale events.
-  - Conducted load tests for the Rakuten Super Sale, the largest shopping event held every quarter.
-  - Monitored the operation status by applying high QPS load.
-- Periodic maintenance work
-  - Paused and restarted batches, shifted production servers to maintenance mode, etc.
+- Inquiry and production failure response
-- EOL support for internal APIs, upgrade work
-- Improvement and deployment of existing bugs.
-- Did operation of NFS settings, ACL serttings and FTP file transfer setting.
-- Production trouble shooting

-#### Others

-- In-house department hackathon second place: (2nd/9th)
-  - Tech Stack: Vue.js
-  - Title: Improve UI/UX on RFashion Search Page
+- Achieved 85% code coverage rate for unit tests.
+- Attended in-house department hackathon, then created clone of Fashion EC site with Single Page Application(SPA), and got second place(2nd/9th).

+Programming Language: Java, Javascript, Typescript, Python, Go
+Framework: SpringBoot, Thymeleaf, JUnit, Nuxt.js, Vue.js, Angular
+Tech: Kubernetes, Docker, Jenkins, Chef, Gatling

 ## **Internship**